 - It will grow within the next five years and be able to generate profits based on industry standards.

 During your initial application, providing a comprehensive plan that demonstrates those projections should suffice.
 However, when it is time to renew your status in the future, you will need more than just projections, you will need concrete proof.

 This is why all these questions must be solved at the outset.
 You can also improve your chances of initial visa approval by showing evidence of your intent to hire workers.
 A good way of demonstrating this is to have already hired an American worker or have verifiable job advertisements online for one or two important positions the business needs in the initial stage.

 Having a comprehensive business plan is crucial to your E-2 visa approval.
 In fact, after your investment amount, this is the next most important thing to take seriously.
 The recommended business plan for the E-2 visa should be different from the generic ones.
 It must follow a particular format that will help prove your eligibility for the visa.
 So, the best thing is to work with a professional to help you with this.
 A well-prepared E-2 business plan will not only boost your chances of approval significantly, but it will also reduce the chances of being issued an RFE.

 Want to Become a Permanent Resident?

-If you’re going to be investing $500,000 or more in capital, you may want to consider becoming a permanent resident in order to better manage your investment in the long term.
-Fortunately, the E2 visa is considered a “dual intent” visa, meaning that you can seek permanent residency while under E2 status.
+If you’re going to be investing $900,000 or $1.8 million or more, you may want to consider becoming a permanent resident in order to better manage your investment in the long term.
+Fortunately, the E-2 visa is considered a “dual intent” visa, meaning that you can seek permanent residency while under E-2 status.

 An EB-5 investor green card grants permanent residency to a foreign investor that invests either $1,000,000 in any U.S. enterprise or $500,000 in a U.S. enterprise in a rural or underemployed area and also grants residency to immediate family.